-In the United States, there are quite a few areas where people live without being connected to municipal water and power systems, relying instead on private water and off-grid power.
+In the United States, there are quite a few areas where people live without being connected to public water and power grids, relying instead on private water and power generation.

 Notable examples include Alaska and Texas.
 Of course, in many remote areas of each state, there are no public water lines, so using wells is standard, and electricity is often generated by generators or solar power.
-I've also heard that many people in the West Virginia and Kentucky areas use private water and off-grid power.
+I've heard that many people in the West Virginia and Kentucky areas also use private water and power systems.

 Private Wells are Common in Texas